 Storing and Reheating

-Yes, you can!
-Just place cooled, individual portions in freezer containers or bags, and keep in your freezer for up to three months.
+- Freezer.
+Freeze individual apple dumplings in a freezer-safe container for up to 3 months.
 Reheat in a 350°F oven until warmed through, covering loosely with foil if the dumplings start to get too brown.

 Old Fashioned Apple Dumplings